Best Cold Weather Running Gear of 2024

 Best Running Belt: Naked Running Band ($55)

-Best Cold Weather Running Gear - Naked Running Band - product photoWhen you need additional space to carry smaller items, a waistbelt can be an excellent way to add another mini-base layer of warmth and storage where your shirt and tights meet.
-And despite being only a running waistbelt, the Naked Running Band will accommodate different-sized hydration soft flasks from a variety of brands, as well as other gear, including a headlamp, sunglasses, phone, and nutrition.
+Best Cold Weather Running Gear - Naked Running Band - product photoWhen you need additional space to carry smaller items, a waistbelt can be an excellent way to add another mini-base layer of warmth and storage without carrying a pack that could make your back sweaty.
+Despite being only a running waistbelt, the Naked Running Band will accommodate different-sized hydration soft flasks from a variety of brands.
+With two liters of storage, you can carry several smaller items like a headlamp, sunglasses, phone, and nutrition.
 It also includes silicone grip loops to help carry larger items like poles or a jacket.

 While you can fit a bunch of stuff in this belt, if you load it lightly, it fits nicely under a jacket.
 This is crucial for winter running as it helps keep food warm enough not to chip your teeth!